 Seriously Playful also produces Operation: Playcation! our brand-new summer program, featuring workshops taught by our professional coaches and shows where our students can show off what they learned.

 Seriously Playful is an all-volunteer, non-profit organization created to teach improvisation to Kansas City Metro area high school students.
-The organization produces Operation: Show! a weekly competition between students from different schools, every fall and spring.
+The organization produces Operation: Show, a weekly performance by high school students from all over the KC Metro area, every fall and spring.

 My students have not only had a lot of fun, but they have improved communication skills, more confidence on, and off the stage, and an immense amount of training from professionals that will last a life time.
 They have met other high school kids from all over the city.
 They have made connections.
 They have made friends.
 The people at Comedy City have created a truly unique opportunity for our youth.
 They conduct themselves with great professionalism, but also truly connect with the kids.